-Dr. Julie-Ann Scott-Pollock is an Associate Professor of Communication Studies at the University of North Carolina Wilmington and the Director of The UNCW Storytellers, Hawk Tale Players, and Just Us: Performance Troupe for Social Justice, and the co-director of UNCW Performance Ethnography.
+Dr. Julie-Ann Scott-Pollock is a Professor of Communication Studies at the University of North Carolina Wilmington and the Director of The UNCW Storytellers, Hawk Tale Players, and Just Us: Performance Troupe for Social Justice, and the co-director of UNCW Performance Ethnography.
 All active members of the troupe are enrolled in Dr. Scott-Pollock's classes at the time of their performances.

 Dr. Scott-Pollock's research focuses on Personal Narrative as Performance of Identity in Daily Life with a focus on stigmatized embodiment.
 She has published numerous articles that can be found in journals such as Text and Performance Quarterly, Qualitative Inquiry, Liminalities: A Journal of Performance Studies, and Departures in Critical Qualitative Research.
 Her book, Embodied Performance as Research, Art, and Pedagogy is published with Palgrave MacMillan.